purtuga/jquery.stickOnScroll/README.md

 ### Version 1.3, ?????????????

+-   [Bug] Fix to elements flickering when footerElement is defined and page is scrolling back up.
+Merge of contribution by [Clayton](https://github.com/theshortcut) - https://github.com/purtuga/jquery.stickOnScroll/pull/2/files
 -   [Bug] Fix to elements getting sticky too early when viewport was window.
 Merge of contribution by [Clayton](https://github.com/theshortcut) - https://github.com/theshortcut/jquery.stickOnScroll/commit/f97c2aa2be7dd1f3c00a473bf4cdf702934a871d
 -   [bug] Fix to elements getting sticky too early when viewport is not window.
 -   [Feature] onStick and onUnStick now trigger events up the DOM.
 Event names are _stickOnScroll:onStick_ and _stickOnScroll:onUnStick_.